NaiKai237/College-Assignments/README.md

 Webserver: Uses socket I/O to to perform get requests for webpages found in "/www", specifically the index homepage and its resources.

+Webproxy: Using socket I/O the proxy handles concurent requests for webpages, caches locally, and checks requests against a blacklist.

 Bell_Box: Creates the smallest possible bounding box for a set of points.